 Can I get temporary emergency custody?

-When you file a motion for an emergency custody hearing in Oklahoma, the motion (legal papers) must include either:
+When you file a motion for an emergency custody hearing in Oklahoma, it must include either:

-- a notarized affidavit from someone with first-hand knowledge that the child is in surroundings that endanger the safety of the child and that not granting the emergency custody would likely cause irreversible harm to the child.1
+- a notarized affidavit from someone with first-hand knowledge that the child is in surroundings that endanger the safety of the child and that not granting emergency custody would likely cause irreversible harm to the child.1

-Depending on the specifics of your case, an emergency order can grant you custody, change your custody order, or terminate the other parent’s visitation.
+Depending on the specifics of your case, an emergency order could temporarily grant you custody, change your custody order, or terminate the other parent’s visitation.

-If you also file a request for a more permanent custody order before the hearing date, the court will generally have the power to keep a temporary custody order in place until a final hearing.
+If you also file a request for a more permanent custody order before the hearing date, the court generally has the power to keep a temporary custody order in place until a final hearing.

 You may want to consult a lawyer before filing for emergency custody.
-To find one in your area, go to the OK Places that Help page.
+To find one in your area, visit the Oklahoma Places that Help page.